Cytoreduction

 Cytoreduction (sometimes called “debulking”) means surgically reducing a very large burden of disease when endometriosis starts acting aggressively like cancer or cancer is actually present.
 This type of quaternary surgery is most commonly associated with ovarian cancer and malignancies of other types, including degeneration of endometriosis.
 The goal shifts from excision of endometriosis lesions and groups of lesions to more aggressive removal of as much tumor growth as possible in order for molecular or chemotherapy to be able to offer a chance for cure.
 In terms of advanced techniques, multi-organ resection and surgeon skill, you can think of this as endometriosis excision's big brother of procedures.

 In many cases, when this situation is encountered, it may be a surprise finding.
 In some cases the surgeon is inadequately trained to even recognize what is going on and intraoperative pathology can be inaccurate.
 So quaternary surgeon judgement is required to determine the best course of action, especially when there is a balance of diagnosis accuracy, pain, and fertility wishes that need to be considered.
 Further, often a specialist that can do this is not available and, if they are, most would convert the procedure immediately to a big incision (laparotomy) type of surgery even if started as a MIGS procedure.
-This is because even good tertiary surgeons, usually gynecologic oncologists called in emergently during the surgery, are not usually adept at MIGS cytoreduction.
+This is because even good tertiary surgeons, usually gynecologic oncologists called in emergently during the surgery, are not commonly adept at this level of MIGS cytoreduction.

 Lastly, but very importantly, if the findings are a surprise and informed preoperative consent did not cover this possibility, there is only so much that can be done, other than biopsies.
 Then there is a probability that the surgery would be terminated early and a second surgery with a higher level surgeon scheduled, exposing the patient to additional risk from two surgeries rather than one well planned one.